desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Command router to centralize event triggers and navigation.
  - "Are you sure you want to quit?
 There are pending changes."

+ Extra:

+ - Review NoteList class:
+   - Use a sorted linked list data structure and insertion sort algorithm.
+   - Compare performance with old implementation.
+   - Store list by IDs and sort field values to optimize access for sorting.
+   - Use a binary search algorithm to find notes in list.

 ## Inspirations

  - Review `request` module created by TJ Hollowaychuk for communication layer